Here's what you need to know as early voting in Iowa's midterm elections begins

 To register before Election Day, you need to get your registration in by Oct.
 24. You can also register on Election Day, as long as you have an ID and proof of residence.

-Most people convicted of a felony who have completed their sentence automatically have their right to vote restored under a 2020 executive order from Gov. Kim Reynolds.
-People convicted of homicide and some other crimes need to apply to get their voting rights restored.
+Most people convicted of a felony who have completed their sentence automatically have their right to vote restored under a 2020 executive order by Gov. Kim Reynolds.
+People convicted of homicide and some other crimes must apply to get their voting rights restored.

-Wednesday marks the first day of early voting, and the first day auditors will begin sending absentee ballots to those who requested them.
+Wednesday marks the first day of early voting in-person, and the first day auditors will begin sending absentee ballots to those who requested them.

+In Scott County, voters can vote early in-person at six locations, including the Auditor's Office.

 In order to vote by mail, an absentee request form must be received by a voter’s county auditor by 5 p.m. on Oct.
 24. You can print an absentee request form from the secretary of state’s website.